 Doing your work in pubs can also be massively beneficial, and looks a lot less wanky than taking your Apple Mac into an artisan coffee shop.
 When your home becomes too claustrophobic and the walls start closing in, a pub can provide a much needed change of scenery, offering inspiration through people watching and overhearing tipsy conversations.
 Well it's good for writers anyway, I probably wouldn't recommend it if you're a HR manager creating Excel formulas.
 You crawl back to the office.

-Just as every pint of thick, black, gloopy liquid is a Guinness, not ever solo drinker is depressed, lonely or an alcoholic.
+Just as every pint of thick, black, gloopy liquid isn’t a Guinness, not ever solo drinker is depressed, lonely or an alcoholic.
 Some people just need time to their selves now and again, and when churches just don’t hold the answers, the majesty of pubs do, whether that be through your favourite tunes, a decent read or just a mind cleansing pint of something fizzy.

 The train journey